ElinaFF/PICO/index.md

 > [Go back to index](#index)

 ## Saving file
-Before explaining the interface, lets see how the experiments are saved and shareable.
+Before explaining the interface, lets see how the experiments are saved and how you can share them.
 To allow a better modularity of the experiments, the three major steps of MeDIC are saved independently into a file after each step.
 Moreover, the data and metadata are only saved in local repository, not in the saving file, which allow the sharing of the file to outside collaborators.
 To continue an experiments and/or visualize its results, MeDIC offers the possibility to load a saving file in the first tab (Home).